natesheehan/ffis/docs/index.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the BSD-2-Clause license.
 See `LICENSE` for details.

 ## 🌍 Acknowledgements